 In conducting in vivo studies, it is preferable to use unanesthized animals.
 Data from unrestrained animals that are chronically instrumented for telemetry, data gathered using other suitable instrumentation methods for conscious animals, or data from animals conditioned to the laboratory environment are preferable to data from restrained or unconditioned animals.
 In the use of unanesthetized animals, the avoidance of discomfort or pain is a foremost consideration.

 Our products LABORAS, SONOTRACK, Sleepsign and SmartChamber and the integration options with third-party products such as the Datasciences telemetry system are fitting very well with the safety pharmacology core battery requirements and make it possible to measure the effects of a test substance on vital functions, such as the cardiovascular and central nervous system.
-Both LABORAS and SONOTRACK enable you to use unrestrainted, free moving animals and require no special handling of the animal.
-Our products and the integration options enable you also to gather as much as possible data from one experiment.
+Both LABORAS and SONOTRACK are designed for non-invasive research by using unrestrainted, freely moving animals and no requirements for special handling of the animals.
+Our products and the integration options enable you also to gather as much as possible data from a experiment, preventing unnnecessary use of laboratory animals.

 For more information on safety pharmacology studies and specific requirements refer to the following document: S7a Safety Pharmacology guidelines